 (NCBI-index: 1.101023)

 The most striking thing about the Yellow-faced Bell (Notocelia cynosbatella) is the palps, which have a yellow-to-orange colour.
 One-third of the forewing is black to brownish, and the rest is creamy white with occasional light grey or brown blotches.
 At the end of the wings is a narrow strip that is grey-brown.
-The flying period in one generation is from May to July, and the wingspan is 16-22mm.
-Larvae feed in flower buds, young shoots, or between leaves.
-Host plant: Roses and Bramble.
+The flying period in one generation is from May to July, and the wingspan is 16-22 mm.
+Larvae feed on flower buds, young shoots, or between leaves.
+Host plant: Roses, Bramble.
 Dutch name: Hermelijnbladroller.
-Frisian name:
+Frisian name: –

 Flying period: